-Get Support Local community Project or an Company by giving back to local
+Get Support Local community Project or a Company by giving back to local

-We know that everyone coming on African family holidays for leisure and having lifetime vacation experience but no one wants to see African society living in horrible life!
-You have a lots to give back to our community!
-A little small things make a large impact to our future generation.
+We know that everyone coming on African family holidays for leisure and having lifetime vacation experience but no one wants to see African society living in a horrible life!
+You have a lot to give back to our community!
+Little small things make a large impact on our future generation.

-We are working with school, local community who surrounding us and we share with them the small things we get in our safari operator profits we get.
+We are working with the school, local communities who surround us and we share with them the small things we get in our safari operator profits we get.